 Hospital staff and doctors are often backed by their own teams of lawyers who work full-time or on retainer for the facility.
 Hospitals often operate like businesses and will work to protect themselves in a case of medical malpractice.
 You need a tough, dedicated attorney working for you to help you get the compensation you deserve.

 A Chris Mayo Law Firm attorney can help you with negotiations or even potential courtroom battles.
 We’ll also help you with the smaller burdens like filling out paperwork or keeping track of important dates and deadlines.
 It is possible for an injured party to represent themselves, but it’s a difficult uphill battle, and represented individuals tend to recover three times more in compensation than their non-represented counterparts, even in cases of victory.

 U.S. Medical Error – Statistics

-A study reported by John Hopkins Medicine suggests that medical error is now the third leading cause of death in the U.S. Also, more physicians are advocating for changes in how deaths are reported to better reflect reality.
-There are now three key facts regarding medical error:
+A study reported by John Hopkins Medicine suggests that medical error is now the third leading cause of death in the U.S. Also, more physicians are advocating for more accurate reporting in when it comes to deaths caused by medical malpractice.
+Here are three key facts regarding medical error:

 - Medical error now takes the third position for highest cause of death

-- In many cases of medical-related death, the error goes unknown
+- In many cases of medical-related death, the error goes undetected

-The Johns Hopkins team further states that the CDC’s method of obtaining national health statistics doesn’t point out medical errors separately on death certificates.
-Due to this problem, the John Hopkins researchers are petitioning for revised criteria for identifying deaths on death certificates.
+An 8-year study at Johns Hopkins showed that more than 250,000 deaths can be attributed to medical error in the United States each year.
+The study also showed that the CDC’s method of obtaining national health statistics doesn’t point out medical errors separately on death certificates, which is John Hopkins researchers are petitioning for revised criteria for identifying deaths on death certificates.

 For further information, click here.